No, fans should not root for the Mariners to lose so they can get a higher draft pick

 And therein lies a very pertinent truth: With draft picks, you just never know – certainly not astutely enough to govern your feelings about winning and losing.

 Looking at the No. 1 overall picks this century, you see such luminaries as Joe Mauer, David Price, Gerrit Cole and Carlos Correa in addition to Harper and Strasburg.
-But you also see Bryan Bullington, Mark Appel, and Brady Aiken, none of whom sniffed the major leagues, and many others who fell far short of expectations .
+But you also see Bryan Bullington, Mark Appel and Brady Aiken, none of whom sniffed the major leagues, and many others who fell far short of expectations .

 The Mariners’ first “one-one” was Al Chambers in 1979.
 He had a career WAR of -0.5.
 It’s a crapshoot.
 That’s been proven over and over.

 Speaking of WAR, if you look at the active career leaders for position players, you find Albert Pujols (a 13th-round pick), Miguel Cabrera (international free agent), Trout (25th overall), Robinson Cano (international free agent) and Joey Votto (second round) in the top five.
-For pitchers, it’s Justin Verlander (first round, second overall), Zack Greinke (first round, sixth overall), Clayton Kershaw (first round, seventh overall), CC Sabathia (first round, 20th overall), and Cole Hamels (first round, 17th overall).
+For pitchers, it’s Justin Verlander (first round, second overall), Zack Greinke (first round, sixth overall), Clayton Kershaw (first round, seventh overall), CC Sabathia (first round, 20th overall) and Cole Hamels (first round, 17th overall).

 In other words, teams didn’t have to tank in many cases to have a crack at formidable talent.
 And the ones who did?
 It wasn’t always worth the (lack of) effort.

 The mythical player who is going to turn the Mariners’ season around?
-He might be hiding in plain sight down the draft, like Andrew McCutchen (11th pick in the first round), Christian Yelich (23rd pick), Giancarlo Stanton (second round), Mookie Betts (fifth round), Paul Goldschmidt (eighth round), or Jacob deGrom (ninth round).
+He might be hiding in plain sight down the draft, like Andrew McCutchen (11th pick in the first round), Christian Yelich (23rd pick), Giancarlo Stanton (second round), Mookie Betts (fifth round), Paul Goldschmidt (eighth round) or Jacob deGrom (ninth round).
 He might be a 16-year-old at a Dominican tryout camp.

 The point is, I think the Mariners’ No. 1 focus should be on watching their future core thrive.
 Anything that nurtures that effort and furthers that process, whether or not it leads to a win, should be savored by fans.
-Anything that doesn’t should be lamented, even if, say, Tim Beckham (a past No. 1 overall pick, coincidentally, who does not loom large in Seattle’s long-term plans) hits a walk-off homer in the process.
+Anything that doesn’t should be lamented, even if, say, Tim Beckham (a past No. 1 overall pick, coincidentally, who does not loom large in Seattle’s long-term plans) hits a walkoff homer in the process.

 I said at the beginning of the season, the Mariners’ best-case scenario in what was guaranteed to be a trying year would be to finish strong.
 That would renew hope heading into next season that a turnaround was not only possible, but approaching.